-- [17] The Supreme Court noted that, where there is significant delay coupled with significant prejudice, then it might well be appropriate to refuse leave even though the appeal appeared to be strongly arguable. - [18] This Court notes that the delay in this case is two days.
-The Corporation has confirmed that it did not oppose the late filing of the appeal.
+- [17] The Supreme Court noted that, where there is significant delay coupled with significant prejudice, then it might well be appropriate to refuse leave even though the appeal appeared to be strongly arguable. - [18] This Court notes that the delay in this case is only three days.
+The Corporation has confirmed that, given the limited delay and absence of prejudice to the Corporation, it does not oppose an extension of time for filing the appeal in this case.
 The Court is not aware of any prejudice or hardship to others with a legitimate interest in the outcome of the present appeal.

-(e) The significance of the issues raised by the proposed appeal, both to the parties and more generally
+The significance of the issues raised by the proposed appeal, both to the (e)

+parties and more generally

-- [19] The Supreme Court observed that, if there is a public interest in the issues, the case for an extension is likely to be stronger than if there is no such interest. - [20] This Court accepts that the proposed appeal is significant to Mr Easthope.
-The Court is not in a position to assess the significance of the issues raised by the proposed appeal more generally.
+[19] The Supreme Court observed that, if there is a public interest in the issues, the case for an extension is likely to be stronger than if there is no such interest.

+[20] This Court accepts that the proposed appeal is significant to Mr Peita.
+The proposed appeal more generally.